SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 layout: bundle
 ---

+### Transition to continuous updates

+For all public cloud instances, we are moving from quarterly releases towards a continuous deployment of software updates.
+The 10.18 release will be the last release deployed using our current release model.
+After the 10.18 release, the different components of our platform will be updated on a continuous basis.

+Continuous updates will provide you with a steady stream of enhancements, bug fixes, and exciting new functionalities as they become available.
+This change allows us to respond swiftly to your feedback and ensure you always have the most up-to-date version of our product.

+If you own a dedicated Cumulocity IoT instance, we will collaborate with you on an individual basis to plan the transition to either continuous deployment or the alternative yearly release model.

+We appreciate your support as we embark on this transition.
+Your feedback and suggestions are invaluable as we shape the future of our product.
+You will find more details about the planned changes in the 10.18 release announcement.

+Find more details in the document [Continuous Deployment for Cumulocity IoT](/files/202307-CumulocityIoT-CD-Customer-Communication-v1.2.pdf).

 ### REST API changes

 #### Planned

 ##### Breaking change in the Inventory API -- change of the return code for the deletion of managed objects